SeeSharply/showdoc/README.md

  E-mail: xing7th#gmail.com (change # into @)

  All rights reserved.
- do think it`s over?no
+ do think it is  over?No
- Mr livemore is here to change the apidoc to boostrap3!it`s so ugly with bootstrap2
+ Mr livemore is here to change the apidoc to boostrap3!it is so ugly with bootstrap2